 Swurfer Outdoor Swing

 By the time my oldest was in elementary school, all he wanted to do on the swings was stand up, so I figured, why not just go with it?
-This swing is such good quality, sturdy enough for a person up to 200 lbs to try, and engages almost every muscle in the body.
+This swing is good quality, sturdy enough for a person up to 200 lbs to try, and engages almost every muscle in the body.
 I love that it extends the life of backyard swinging – and it’s okay for sitting on it and standing so that younger kids can get in on the fun, too.

 BULZiBUCKET